This article explains how to diagnose and troubleshoot these kinds of issues.

 When you help users who report issues in their mailbox, it's important to carefully document information about the issues and follow the appropriate steps for a resolution.
 Follow these guidelines when you troubleshoot:

 - Make sure that users run the most recent version of the Outlook client.
 New versions of Outlook are routinely released to fix common issues.
-Version information is available under File > Help in Outlook 2010 and under File > Office Account in Outlook 2013.
+Version information is available under File > Help in Outlook 2010 or under File > Office Account in Outlook 2013 and Outlook 2016.
 The following resources also discuss the most recent versions of the client that's available to users:

 - Office Click-to-run: Outlook Updates